 You’ve probably heard it all before, the tremendous benefits of fruits: prevention of disease, better digestion, better hair and skin, and an overall improvement in health.
 Why then do most of us still turn away the fruit bowl?
 If you’re not too concerned with your own body, at least take care of your environment, and realize the amount of products and chemicals manufactured every minute to do just what fruits can do for us without generating toxic waste and increasing our carbon footprint.
 Fruits are wholesome, beautifully packaged, and 100% biodegradable.
 How can you argue with that?

 First and foremost, eat what is in season (also applies to your veggies).
 Our environment provides us with everything we need to sustain ourselves and live a healthy life.
 As individuals, be aware of what your environment is saying to you, and listen to it.
-For instance, watermelons are known as summer fruits and also the environment’s way of telling us to drink more water.
+For instance, watermelons are summer fruits and also the environment’s way of telling us to drink more water.
 Other summer fruit include: apricot, blackberry, cherry, fig, grape, guava, lime, mango, papaya and strawberry.

 When it comes to juices, make sure that you’re drinking a juice that has been cold pressed.
 In an electrical juicer, the fruit is broken down too much, wherein most of its nutrients are lost, and you’re left with another sugary drink, and a false sense of being healthy.